-To sum up, everything, if you’re really want to get better at skateboarding, stay focused and consistent.
-Ride as much as you can, stay dedicated, never give up.
-Train whenever possible, seek mentoring and advice.
+To sum up, everything, if you really want to get better at skateboarding, stay focused and consistent.
+Ride as much as you can, stay dedicated, and never give up.
+Train whenever possible, and seek mentoring and advice.

 And most important you gotta have patience.
 If you train hard over time you’ll progress fast.

 In the end, I’d like to share these 3 YouTube videos I personally find quite helpful and inspiring: